The Charisma Trap, Part 1: When Vision Becomes the Center

 The Church’s Identity Crisis

-The hope of the world isn’t a brand, a leader, or a bold vision.
+The hope of the world is not a brand, a strategy, or a leader.
 The hope of the world is Jesus.
-And His church must reflect Him—in both message and method.
+And His church must reflect Him—not only in its message, but also in its methods.

 Rooted in Jesus Grace